nusenu/ContactInfo-Information-Sharing-Specification/README.md

 - collect additional (self-reported) relay metrics
   - for Tor relay operators
   - for Tor developers
-- provide metadata for tools generating Tor network graphs
+- provide metadata for Tor network graphs
 - make hosting costs visible
 - make it easier for current and future relay operators to find (rarely used) hosters
   - (indirectly) improve geo- and autonomous system diversity on the Tor network (more diverse is better)